carpentries/carpentries.org/content/posts/2026/01/instructor-community-accomplishments-updates-resources.md

 title: "Ringing in the New Year: Instructor Community Accomplishments, Updates and Resources"
 date: 2026-01-27
 time: "05:00:00"
-tags: ["Instructors", "Community Sessions", "Workshops", "Workshops and Instruction Team"]
+tags: ["Instructors", "Community Discussions", "Workshops"]
 ---

 **2025 was a year of growth, learning, and achievement for the Instructor community and the Workshops and Instruction Team (WIT).** Together, [we had many accomplishments](https://drive.google.com/file/d/1aIU7Dx8KZLTcWAUXswnq2RFkHcyJEPn7/view?usp=sharing), including the delivery of 29 Centrally-Organised workshops with no cancellations, welcoming 294 new Instructors into the community, and hosting two Carpentries-sponsored workshops that were open and free to the public (a long-time goal for WIT!).